mdolab/pygeo/paper/paper.md

 In addition to the basic FFD implementation, pyGeo offers two additional features: nested FFD volumes and multiple FFD volumes.

+The basic FFD implementation lacks flexibility when the geometry has intersecting components.
+In such cases, pyGeo can parameterize each component using FFDs and ensure a watertight surface representation at the component intersections using an inverse-distance surface deformation method [@Yildirim2021b].
+This method relies on the open source pySurf package [@Secco2018b] to compute intersections between components, perform projections, and remesh curves.
+\autoref{fig:ffd_multi} shows an example of a component-based FFD setup for a supersonic transport aircraft.

+![Example of FFD parameterization with intersecting components [@Seraj2022a] \label{fig:ffd_multi}](ffd_multi.png)

 ### Parametric Geometry Tools